 Over 40 clubs and centres attended 9 regional meetings

-Equally the numbers using the Checklick Passport online logbook system are showing some progress particularly with The National Powerboat scheme where numbers have passed the old paper certificates of previous years.
-There was good discussion on how we can enhance the system to benefit the end user and make it more applicable to parents to get more involved in utilising the system and anymore feed back is most welcome - Click here to fill out the survey.
+Equally the numbers using the Irish Sailing Checklick Passport online logbook system are showing some progress particularly with The National Powerboat scheme where numbers have passed the old paper certificates of previous years.
+There was good discussion on how we can enhance the system to benefit the end user and make it more applicable to parents to get more involved in utilising the system.
+Feedback is most welcome - click here to fill out the survey.

-The new inspection system which focused on the practical on water delivery was of benefit to the instructors and the SI and will continue to be developed by utilising the self-declaration format prior to each inspection.
-It was noted that some instructor courses being ran in late August, the SI course in September before students go back to college and weekend courses are more useful and allowing greater accessibility rather than the traditional school holiday weeks.
+The new inspection system which focused on the practical on-water delivery was of benefit to the instructors and the Sis, and will continue to be developed by utilising the self-declaration format prior to each inspection.
+It was noted that some instructor courses were run in the late summer before students go back to college and weekend courses are more useful, allowing greater accessibility.
 For any other advice or tips on running instructor courses or any training matters please contact firstname.lastname@example.org.

 The full presentation in PDF form is available on link under the gallery below or HERE.

 Save the Date, Irish Sailing National Conference 2020